 Most people notice the start of excessive sweating during their teen years or early adulthood.
 Folks who have excessive sweating, medically referred to as hyperhidrosis, are commonly bothered by excessive sweating to the areas of the head/face, feet, hands, underarms, or groin.

-If this description of sweating sounds familiar, then please know there are are a few local options available to help you manage your sweat.
+If this description of sweating sounds familiar, then please know there are are a few local options available to help you manage.

 A diagnosis from a specialist can help you determine the best approach for treatment/management of excessive sweating or hyperhydrosis.
 Dr. Trevor Brooks has the knowledge and expertise to determine if you are a candidate for the following treatments: